DevanshSK/Javascript_shooter_game/notes.md

 -> Fade prticles
 -> use c.save() to put in state where we call global canvas function which affect the code below c.save().
 -> c.restore()
--> Update alpha to devrease in update funcntion.
+-> Update alpha to decrease in update funcntion.
 -> Amount of particles depend on enemy radius
 -> Add power and friction to the velocity of the particle.